JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest PhD MSc

 I am an engineer 👨‍💻 and researcher 🔬 with a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.).
 With over two decades of experience across academia and industry, I bring a multidisciplinary approach to solving complex technical challenges.
+Since 2017, I have been transitioning into the data field — now with a strong focus on data engineering.
 Currently, I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group.

-Since 2017, I have been transitioning into the data field — now with a strong focus on data engineering.
-I work hands-on with tools like Databricks on Azure, the Polars DataFrame library, and Airflow for workflow orchestration.
-I am particularly interested in modern data architecture and emerging paradigms such as *Data as a Product*, which guide my approach to building scalable, maintainable data systems.

 My earlier work spans engineering research, technical development, and consulting—experience that enables me to bridge academic insights with practical, real-world impact.